 - Improving cholesterol and blood sugar profiles

 - Improving the function of the heart and lungs

 - Increasing the strength and function of our muscles, bones, and joints

 - Assisting with weight control and decreasing the amount of fat we store

 - Improving psychological wellbeing, reducing stress and increasing energy and positive mood states

 - Improving the function of the immune system

 - Allowing our bodies to recover from exertion, stress, illness and or injury much faster

 For a more complete list, please view the PAL fact sheet: The Health Benefits of Physical Activity.
-If you need some advice on how to incorporate walking into your lifestyle, please don’t hesitate to contact the Physical Activity Line.
+If you need some advice on how to incorporate walking into your lifestyle, please don’t hesitate to contact the Physical Activity Line at 8-1-1.